The drag and drop actions

 to listen for this event

-and then notify LiveView
+and then notify LiveView.

-In assets/js/app.js
+In assets/js/app.js,

-add above the liveSocket
+add above the liveSocket variable:

 let Hooks = {};